mattermost-community/mattermost-plugin-memes/README.md

 ## Releasing

 To make a release, update the version number in plugin.yaml, and create a release via the GitHub interface.
-Travis will upload the distributables for you.
+CircleCI will upload the distributables for you.